GunnerLab/mcce4_tutorial/docs/installation/MCCE4_Alpha_compiled.md

 ➡️ Now, please proceed to the [MCCE4-Tools Installation](https://gunnerlab.github.io/mcce4_tutorial/docs/installation/MCCE4_Tools) page to also install our companion repository __MCCE4-Tools__ for post-simulation analysis tools.
 This install does not require compilation of executable files or PBE solvers, just a repository clone and path setup

+➡️ Now, please proceed to the [MCCE4-Tools Installation](https://gunnerlab.github.io/mcce4_tutorial/docs/installation/MCCE4_Tools) page to install our companion repository, __MCCE4-Tools__, which provides post-simulation analysis utilities -> no compilation of exectables required, just a simple repository clone and PATH setup.

 {: .note }
 To access the __MCCE4-Tools__ Github codebase repository please click here! [🧰 __MCCE4-Tools GitHub__](https://github.com/GunnerLab/MCCE4-Tools){: .btn .btn-blue }